waleedGeorgy/Secrets-PassportJS/README.md

 - PostgreSQL's built-in <b>pgcrypto</b> for hashing and salting user passwords.
 - A database which includes two tables, the first one named "users", contains (id, email, password).
 The second one named "secrets", contains (id, secret, user_id).
 ## Basic steps for creating a local authentication strategy
-The process of creating a local authentication strategy can be broken down into 8 steps:
+The process of creating a local authentication strategy can be broken down into 8 main, and 1 optional steps:
 1. Importing express-session, passport and passport-local modules.
 ```js
 import session from 'express-session';